nzapras/CTF-Challenges/Billy Jean II/readme.md

 ## Description

-This challenge is the first challenge in two a part challenge wherein the user is provided a multi-volume file.
-You will need to download both of the files and put them in the same directory or else you will not be able to process the disk image.
-The disk image used in this challenge can be found here https://digitalcorpora.org/corpora/scenarios/m57-jean/.
-The disk image given is from an employee named Jean who works at M57.biz.
-A few weeks into the creation of the company, a confidential spreadsheet that contains the names and salaries of the company’s key employees was found posted to the comment section of one of the firm’s competitors.

-With this in mind, the goal of this challenge is to determine the online identity of the adversary (email address) which leaked this information.
+Continuing from Billy Jean I, the goal of this challenge is to fetermine the date the sensitive business data file was created.

 # Solution

 Reviewing Jean's emails will reveal an email from ‘Alison’ was received urging Jean for the sensitive document that was leaked.
-Upon further inspection of the same email it is clear that the return path of the email is not Alison's email or even M57.biz related.
-An even closer look will reveal that the email was actually sent by a ‘tuckgeorge@gmail.com’, which confirms that the sensitive information was released via a spear phishing attack wherein the attacker posed as Alison.
+In Jean's response email, the excel fil can be found.
+The user can the review the file metadata to determine the date the file was created.
+This would lead the user to the following the date: `2008-06-12`.
+Therefore, the flag is: `flag{2008-06-12}`

 # Recreating this challenge